magao-x/handbook/observers/usepolicy.rst

 Proposals
 ===========================
-To propose to use MagAO-X in collaboration with the team, please send the following to the MagAO-X PI (Jared Males, jrmales@arizona.edu) at least 72 hrs prior to your institution's deadline:
+To propose to use MagAO-X in collaboration with the team, please send at minimum the following to the MagAO-X PI (Jared Males, jrmales@arizona.edu) at least 72 hrs prior to your institution's deadline:

 - The project title.